NuiCpp/nui-documentation/docs/getting_started/installation_windows.md

 7. Your application is now in `build/clang_debug/bin/nui-template.exe`

 ### Using msys2 with the Windows Terminal
-Here is a tutorial: https://www.msys2.org/docs/terminals/
+If you want the slightly prettier Windows Terminal with msys2, there is a tutorial here: https://www.msys2.org/docs/terminals/

 ## Using Visual Studio Code